silverstripe/cwp/docs/en/02_Features/content_review.md

 In order to send reminder emails on CWP you must use the [`silverstripe/queuedjobs`](https://github.com/symbiote/silverstripe-queuedjobs) module.

-This is installed by default when using the CWP basic recipe codebase (if you have used this), otherwise you'll need to ensure you have installed.
+This is installed by default when using the [CWP search recipe](https://github.com/silverstripe/cwp-recipe-search) codebase (if you have used this), otherwise you'll need to ensure you have installed.

 Queuedjobs will then send content review reminder emails (if any) daily at 9am.